liqy09/DTBind/data_process/README.md

 The resulting .h5 files store per-residue embeddings for each protein.

-## 4. Protein Surface Feature Extraction (dMaSIF)
+## 4. Protein Surface Feature Extraction (based on dMaSIF)

-Protein surface features are extracted following the dMaSIF framework.
+Protein surface features are extracted based on dMaSIF.

 For affinity prediction, surface features are extracted from the full protein structure but later mapped to pocket residues.